50 Thoughtful Mother’s Day Activities That Will Make the Day Extra Special

 Lend a helping hand

-Don’t limit your Mother’s Day ideas to the woman who gave you birth.
-You know plenty of other mothers, many of whom deserve a celebration.
+Don’t limit your Mother’s Day activities to the woman who gave you birth.
+You know plenty of other moms, many of whom deserve a celebration.
 At the top of your list should be women with newborns.
-And there’s no better gift for new moms than offering to watch the baby for the afternoon so she can get a massage, go to the movies, or simply snooze for the first time all week.
+And there’s no better gift for new moms than offering to watch the baby for the afternoon so she can get a massage, go to the movies or simply snooze for the first time all week.

 Write a heartfelt card